Embed This Data

 - FDI Inflow:

-Venezuela’s economic freedom score is 36.1, making its economy the 174th freest in the 2013 Index.
-Its score has decreased by 2.0 points since last year, reflecting deteriorations in business freedom, labor freedom, and freedom from corruption and an explosive increase in government spending in the run-up to 2012 elections.
-Venezuela is ranked 28th out of 29 countries in the South and Central America/Caribbean region, and its overall score has recorded one of the 10 largest declines in the 2013 Index.
+Venezuela’s economic freedom score is 34.3, making its economy the 176th freest in the 2015 Index.
+Its score has decreased by 2.0 points since last year, reflecting declines in half of the 10 economic freedoms including labor freedom, monetary freedom, investment freedom, and business freedom.
+Venezuela is ranked 28th out of 29 countries in the South and Central America/Caribbean region, and its overall score is far below the world and regional averages.

-The top income and corporate tax rates are 34 percent.
-Other taxes include a value-added tax (VAT).
-The overall tax burden is estimated to equal 11.3 percent of total domestic income.
-Budget deficits have fluctuated depending on changes in the price of oil.
-Government spending has risen to 40.6 percent of GDP, spurred in part by oil profits, and public debt has risen to over 45 percent of total domestic output.
+Venezuela’s top individual and corporate income tax rates are 34 percent.
+Other taxes include a value-added tax.
+The overall tax burden amounts to 13.6 percent of the domestic economy.
+Government expenditures, bolstered by oil revenues, are equivalent to 40 percent of domestic production, and public debt is equal to 50 percent of the domestic economy.

-The trade-weighted average tariff rate is relatively high at 10.6 percent, and extensive non-tariff barriers further distort the free flow of goods and services.
+Venezuela’s average tariff rate is 8.6 percent.
+Non-tariff barriers limit competition from foreign companies and agricultural producers.
 Private investment remains hampered by state interference in the economy, and hostility to foreign investment, coupled with threats of expropriation, persists.
-The financial sector is tightly controlled by the state, and credit is often allocated on the basis of political expediency.
+The financial sector is tightly controlled by the state and often allocates credit based on political expediency.